China to step up economic stimulus in slowdown fight

 President Xi Jinping said this week that China must be on guard against "black swan" risks, meaning unforeseen events that have extreme consequences, while fending off so-called "grey rhino" events - obvious threats that go ignored.

-Data from the Bank for International Settlements (BIS) showed that China's debt-to-gross domestic product (GDP) ratio climbed to 253 percent at the end of June 2018 from 231 percent at end-2015, although the pace of increases is slowing.
+Data from the Bank for International Settlements showed that China's debt-to-gross domestic product ratio climbed to 253 per cent at the end of June 2018 from 231 per cent at end-2015, although the pace of increases is slowing.

 Fitch could cut China's A+ credit rating or stable outlook if Beijing reverts to the kind of debt-fueled stimulus programs it has used in the past, the firm's top sovereign analyst said earlier this month.